FULL MOVIE! "Let My People Go" by Dr. David Clements - Watch It Here!

-FREE WORLDWIDE RELEASE - David Clements and Lindell TV bring you the #1 J6 and Election Fraud Film of The Year.
+FREE WORLDWIDE RELEASE - David Clements, B2T Ministries and Lindell TV bring you the #1 J6 and Election Fraud Film of The Year.

 Support the Fight by purchasing the FULL ‘Let My People Go’ DVD Series HERE: https://frankspeech.com/LetMyPeopleGo Use Code B2T For Discounts on DVD and Blu-Ray